Ahmad Ghasemi

 Active projects and proof points

-• Budgeted test-time inference for foundation models (CGES): We co-developed Confidence-Guided Early Stopping, a Bayesian stopping rule that uses confidence as evidence and halts sampling when posterior mass crosses a threshold (or a hard budget binds).
+• Efficient inference and confidence-guided computation for large models (CGES): We developed Confidence-Guided Early Stopping, a Bayesian stopping rule for budgeted inference that halts sampling when posterior evidence crosses a threshold (or a hard budget binds).
 Across five reasoning benchmarks, CGES reduces model calls by 69.4% while matching self-consistency accuracy.

-I teach ML, generative models, DSP, image processing, and data science foundations.
-My goal is to turn technical knowledge into durable engineering ability: students learn to specify requirements, build baselines, debug under shift/partial observability, and deliver reproducible artifacts that justify accuracy–reliability–cost tradeoffs.
-My UMass evaluations reflect strong execution and clarity (overall instructor effectiveness 4.7/5.0, with 5.0/5.0 on preparation and use of class time in a recent offering).
+I teach ML, generative models, DSP, image processing, and data science foundations, with an emphasis on linking theory to reproducible engineering practice.
+My goal is to help students move from technical familiarity to research-grade reasoning: specifying assumptions, building meaningful baselines, debugging under shift and partial observability, and justifying accuracy–reliability–cost tradeoffs.
+My UMass evaluations reflect strong execution and clarity (recent instructor effectiveness 4.7/5.0, with 5.0/5.0 on preparation and use of class time in a recent offering).

 Students, collaborators, and funding